Primitivo Viray

+Born in Quezon City, he was educated at Sacred Heart School – Ateneo de Cebu.
+He holds a degree in business economics from the University of the Philippines, as well as an MA in rural development studies and doctorate in development studies, both from the University of East Anglia.

 He was ordained to the priesthood in 1995 and became Parish Priest in Ipil, Zamboanga Sibugay.

 From 2006 to 2009, he was the Local Superior in Zamboanga while working as Professor of Economics at Ateneo de Zamboanga University.
 He later became Rector of Loyola House of Studies.

 In 2011, he was elected President of Ateneo de Naga University and Superior of the Jesuits in Naga.
 He also became Chair of the Jesuit Higher Education Commission.

-He holds an M.A. in Rural Development Studies and a doctorate in Development Studies from the University of East Anglia, Norwich, U.K.